 More details of our Autumn 2019 scheme coming soon!

 Summer SPIN Scheme

-We will offer a combined Induction/Showcase Day, when students will prepare a short ‘poster’ report of their project and present a 2-minute elevator pitch.
-This will be held during the UK Space Conference at Newport, in July 2019.
+We will be holding a Space Induction Day on Monday June 17 2019 at the Satellite Applications Catapult to provide all our autumn/winter and summer SPINterns with the opportunity to learn about the activities of organisations across the sector.
+Additionally all SPINterns are expected to attend the Showcase Event, when SPINterns will prepare and deliver a short ‘poster’ report of their project and present a 2-minute elevator pitch.
+This will be held during the UK Space Conference at Newport, 24 September 2019.
 We strongly encourage both SPINterns and Hosts to participate as the skills and outcomes they will be able to demonstrate are highly sought after by employers.
-For Summer SPINterns there will be a separate Showcase Event, details to be confirmed

 The SPIN Showcase is an opportunity for the SPINterns to demonstrate the work that they have carried out during their placement.
 They will present a short ‘soap box’ presentation which will be followed by a poster exhibition.
 The event will be held during the UK Space Conference in July 2019.
 All SPINterns, with the support and agreement of their supervisors, are asked to produce a poster describing their work during their placement.
 If the work they are carrying out is sensitive, please contact Kathie Bowden so that a contingency plan can be put in place, although they would still be expected to describe the work in broad terms.
 This poster should be completed and produced during the placement, and where necessary, financially supported by the host, either in the form of providing materials, printing or related costs.
 The Showcase will be followed by a careers event.

 All host employers are asked to provide the successful candidate with an informal review at the end of their placement, with advice on how they could improve their CV, and a reference for their CV if requested.